 Early Learning Institute (ELI), incorporated in 1982, is a Palo Alto-based organization founded to increase learning opportunities for young children.
 Before offering services to the public, its founder, Dr. Charles Bernstein, and other researchers spent several years conducting research on child development and creating what is now known as the "HeadsUp!® Approach" to early learning.
 This research base and the resulting HeadsUp!® philosophy have served as the anchor for all subsequent development efforts and they continue to distinguish ELI from other organizations offering children's services.

 Our private elementary school programs build on this model to allow children to grow using the Montessori curriculum.
 Both our Emerson School and Hacienda School incorporate the most recent advances in language, mathematics, and science curricula to craft an accelerated, yet in-depth program for first through eighth graders.
-The two schools, in Palo Alto, CA, and Pleasanton, CA respectively, are conveniently located near the HeadsUp!® child development centers.
+Our Chinese Mandarin Immersion Program has been a special part of our education system, as it teaches children about Chinese culture while also educating them on American culture and the important differences between the two.
+The two schools, in Palo Alto, CA, and Pleasanton, CA respectively, are conveniently located near the HeadsUp!® child development centers in Palo Alto, Pleasanton, and San Jose, CA.

 Offering an alternative to a traditional private elementary school, our schools follow an integrated approach to learning that builds on the classic foundations of Western civilization and is adapted to the future needs of students and their families.
 The fundamental tenet of the program is that students will learn to direct and manage their own learning.
 The goal of the teacher with respect to the student is to create an environment that encourages the pursuit of excellence in all facets of a student’s work, to stimulate a sense of curiosity and a love of learning, and to encourage the development of independence and individual responsibility as well as a social conscience.